 Our Board, including our Independent Directors, and holders of a majority of our outstanding securities, approved our Investment Advisory Agreement in December 2011.
-Our Board, including a majority of the Independent Directors, renewed it in November 2013.
+Our Board, including a majority of the Independent Directors, renewed it in November 2015.
 In its consideration of the Investment Advisory Agreement at the time of approval and renewal, the Board focused on information it had received relating to, among other things:

-- the nature, quality and extent of the advisory and other services to be provided to us by the Adviser; - our investment performance and the performance of the Adviser; - the extent to which economies of scale would be realized as we grow, and whether the fees payable under the Investment Advisory Agreement reflect these economies of scale for the benefit of our stockholders; - comparative data with respect to advisory fees or similar expenses paid by other BDCs with similar investment objectives; - our projected operating expenses and expense ratio compared to BDCs with similar investment objectives; - any existing and potential sources of indirect income to the Adviser from its relationships with us and the profitability of those income sources; - information about the services to be performed and the personnel performing those services under the Investment Advisory Agreement; - the organizational capability and financial condition of the Adviser and its respective affiliates; and - the possibility of obtaining similar services from other third-party service providers or through an internally managed structure.
+- the nature, quality and extent of the advisory and other services to be provided to us by the Adviser; - · our investment performance and the performance of the Adviser;

+- the extent to which economies of scale would be realized as we grow, and whether the fees payable under the Investment Advisory Agreement reflect these economies of scale for the benefit of our stockholders; - · comparative data with respect to advisory fees or similar expenses paid by other BDCs with similar investment objectives; - · our projected operating expenses and expense ratio compared to BDCs with similar investment objectives; - any existing and potential sources of indirect income to the Adviser from its relationships with us and the profitability of those income sources; - · information about the services to be performed and the personnel performing those services under the Investment Advisory Agreement; - · the organizational capability and financial condition of the Adviser and its respective affiliates; and - the possibility of obtaining similar services from other third-party service providers or through an internally managed structure.

 The Board also takes into consideration the reimbursement of expenses incurred by the Adviser on our behalf, which expenses include travel expenses, when determining whether to approve renewal of the Investment Advisory Agreement and the Administration Agreement.
+No one factor was given greater weight than any others, but rather the Board considered all of the factors collectively as a whole.